Help us Make It OK!

 Support our goal of raising $5,000 to train 100 new ambassadors across Iowa

-Mental health – especially the anxiety, depression and grief that has been exacerbated by the ongoing pandemic – is an important issue that impacts our families, communities and state.
+Mental health is an important issue that impacts our families, communities and state.
+In fact, 1 in 5 adults will experience a mental illness.
+For far too long, people have been afraid to open up and share experiences with mental illnesses for fear of being judged because of the stigma surrounding it.
 If an Iowan is struggling with a mental illness, stigma should never be a barrier to seeking help.

 Again this year, the Healthiest State Initiative is focusing our Giving Tuesday fundraising efforts around Make It OK.
 Make It OK is a community campaign to reduce stigma by starting conversations and increasing understanding about mental illness so that, ultimately, more Iowans get connected with the resources they deserve.